← Back to research

 Executive Summary

-Roo Code is an open-source AI coding assistant that brings a team of specialized agents directly into VS Code.
-Originally a fork of Cline, Roo Code has evolved into a comprehensive platform with role-specific "modes" that constrain agent behavior, plus cloud agents for team collaboration.
-Companies like those using the extension at scale have driven rapid development, and the project has raised $5M in funding to expand its platform.
+Roo Code was an open-source AI coding assistant that brought a team of specialized agents directly into VS Code.
+Originally a fork of Cline, it evolved into a comprehensive platform with role-specific "modes" that constrained agent behavior, plus cloud agents for team collaboration.
+The project raised $5M in funding and reached roughly 3 million installs and 24,200 GitHub stars at archive time.

 AttributeValue